Here is a sample resume we recently produced for a Product Manager in Singapore.

 Product Manager Job Opportunities

 - Nowadays, hiring managers spend a good amount of time on LinkedIn to look for aspiring candidates and potential new hires.
 Make sure to stay active on social media and present an impressive, professional-looking profile that will help recruiters notice you.
 Additionally, don’t wait for someone to contact you; if you see a job ad posted, reach out to the employer right away.
-Be sure to check out our guide on finding jobs through social media

 - Scour websites like Indeed, JobsDB, or Jobstreet for product management jobs and opportunities.
 You may also want to check out our complete list of job sites in Singapore to help you get started.
 Alternatively, you can reach out to these headhunters in Singapore to learn about any vacancies they may be trying to fill out.